InnoGr/FivePercent-EnabledChecker/README.rst

         {
             /** @var Product $object */
             if ($object->category && !$object->category->enabled) {
-                // Category not enabled
+                // Category is not enabled
                 return false;
             }

             if (!$object->enabled) {
-                // Product not enabled
+                // Product is not enabled
                 return false;
             }